 Salary for the Lenox post was listed as $100,000 or more, along with standard health insurance, retirement, vacation, relocation and other benefits.
 The job has been open since June 21, when Gregory Federspiel departed the post for a similar position in Manchester-by-the-Sea on the North Shore.

 The committee's next step will be to set a date for in-person interviews with the six favorites, also in executive session.
-Then, the group will come up with three finalists to be interviewed by the Select Board in a public meeting.

 All nine applicants reviewed on Thursday night are based in New England, including four from Massachusetts, said Carberry.